 IRA Contribution Deadline: You Can Still Make Contributions for the 2021 Tax Year

-The IRA contribution deadline for the 2018 tax year is April 15th, 2019.
-This presents a great opportunity to contribute to your traditional IRA if you haven’t already maxed it out, and by doing so, possibly reduce your upcoming tax bill if you qualify to deduct these contributions.
+Because the IRA contribution deadline for the 2021 tax year is April 18, 2022, you have a great tax-advantaged opportunity in continuing to contribute to your traditional IRA.
+By doing so, you can possibly reduce your upcoming tax bill if you qualify to deduct these contributions.

-The annual IRA contribution limit for 2018 is $5,500 if you’re under age 50, plus $1,000 if you are 50 or older (the 2019 limits are $6,000 or $7,000 for people 50 or older).
-So, if you haven’t yet contributed the maximum amounts for tax year 2018, you can still make a contribution any time before April 15 in order to reach the annual limit.
+The annual IRA contribution limit for 2021 is $6,000 if you’re under age 50, or $7,000 if you are 50 or older.
+(The 2022 limits will be the same.)
+If you haven’t yet contributed the maximum amounts for tax year 2021, you can still make a contribution any time before April 18 in order to reach the annual limit.
 You may even be able to open a brand-new traditional IRA if you don’t have one currently and possibly reap tax benefits for tax year 2021.
 (Note that this strategy doesn’t apply to Roth IRAs, which offer tax-free withdrawals under the right circumstances, but are not tax-deductible in the year the contributions are made.)

 So how do you know if your traditional IRA contributions are tax deductible or not?
 It depends on whether your employer offers an employer-sponsored retirement plan, such as a 401k.
 If not, the entire amount of your IRA contribution could potentially be tax deductible.

 If your employer does offer a retirement plan, the deductibility of your IRA contributions will depend on how much money you earn.
 See the IRS site for more on when your deduction would start to phase out or be eliminated.

 Read More: Can I Contribute to a 401k and an IRA?